masalim2/pyfrag/docs/setup.rst

 The compilation is rather lengthy; using nohup will allow you to launch the build and then log off without interrupting the process.

+After installation, the psi4/bin directory (which contains the executable psi4) should be added to your :data:`PATH`, while the psi4/lib directory (which contains the importable module) should be added to your :data:`PYTHONPATH`.

 Running PyFragment
 ---------------------